KevinWyss/project_KW/README.md

    3.1) Profile gets loaded

    The profile which was defined in step 2) gets loaded into the script.
 In the same step the geographical altitude gets transformed into meter-hights.
 This happens by the subtraction of all altitudes with the minimum altitude of the list.
 After this step, every point in the profile list has an x- and y-coordinate.
-The x-coordinate stays for the measured distance (starting at 0 m) and the y-coordinate stays for the hight.
+The x-coordinate stays for the measured distance of the cross section (starting at 0 m) and the y-coordinate stays for the hight.

    3.2) Intersections of the profile